BC Food Companies Can Leverage Traceability Funding to Adopt New Technology

-Last week, the Government of British Columbia began to release a new round of funding to help improve traceability in agriculture, food, and seafood businesses in BC.
-The BC Traceability Adoption program was launched on February 1, 2020 and provides up to $75 000 in cost-shared funding.
+Last week, the Government of British Columbia began to release a new round of traceability funding to help improve traceability in agriculture, food, and seafood businesses in BC.
+The BC Traceability Adoption program was launched on February 1, 2020 and provides up to $75,000 in cost-shared funding.
 The best news is – the Icicle food ERP system is pre-approved by the BC government for these programs.

 Update (April 2020): A new round of funding has also opened for the BC Post-Farm Food Safety program.
 Learn more about the program here.